Good farm policy: Avoid these top 10 estate planning mistakes

 While many people believe that their estate planning documents (wills and trusts) will ultimately control who gets what when you die, it is important to understand that many assets are transferred based on provisions that both contradict and supersede those contained in a will.
 Intangible properties such as bank accounts, certificates of deposit, retirement plans, IRAs, annuities, life insurance policies, real estate and similar assets may not be controlled by wills depending on the ownership strategies (such as joint ownership or payable-on-death designations).
 Beneficiary designations associated with life insurance or other investments should be reviewed and updated regularly as they are impacted by death, divorces or even changes in need.
 When intangible assets are jointly owned, the surviving joint owner often becomes the sole owner of the assets - and that surviving joint owner can leave the property to anyone desired regardless of the deceased owner’s wishes.

-The corollary to this mistake is “We (my spouse and I) are worth less than $10 million.”
+The corollary to this mistake is “We (my spouse and I) are worth less than $20 million.”
 In the United States, many farmland owners are land rich, cash poor and have little or no estate plan in place.
-As the value of farmland continues to increase, the bottom line on a balance sheet goes up - and an estate plan problem could be on the horizon in the years ahead.
+As farmland and related asset values increase over time, the bottom line on a balance sheet goes up - and an estate plan problem could be on the horizon in the years ahead.
 In December 2017, the Congress passed and the president signed the Tax Cuts and Jobs Act (TCJA) of 2017.
 The provisions of this law were effective on January 1, 2018.
 The TCJA increased the exemption amount from $5 million to $10 million – indexed for inflation from 2010.
 This increase in the TCJA is effective until January 1, 2026 when the amount will revert to 2017 levels (an expiration or “sunset” provision) unless the law is extended or modified.
 In early 2018, the IRS announced that the 2018 exemption amount is $11.18 million (or $22.36 million for a married couple).
 Again, the exemption will be adjusted for inflation in subsequent years.
-So each decedent can currently pass on $11.18 million of assets free from federal estate tax, and a married couple can pass $10.5 million (indexed for inflation).
-Nine hundred fifty acres of land at an average value of $11,000 per acre approaches $10.5 million - hovering dangerously close to a level that could trigger federal estate tax.
-Farmland owners in Iowa may have a false sense of federal estate tax security because they think their share of the farm is worth less than $5.25 million.
-But adding up all the assets on the balance sheet and estimating increasing farmland values may paint a different picture at the time of death.
+So each decedent can currently pass on $11.18 million of assets free from federal estate tax, and a married couple can pass on $22.36 million (indexed for inflation).
+One thousand acres of land at an average value of $12,000 per acre is $12 million – a level that can trigger federal estate tax.
+Farmland owners in Iowa may have a false sense of federal estate tax security because they think their farm assets do not reach values that trigger federal estate tax.
+But adding up all the assets on the balance sheet and estimating increasing farmland and other asset values may paint a different picture at the time of death.
 Be sure that you maintain an accurate balance sheet that reflects the fair market value of your assets - both currently and projected into the future.
 And everyone should remember – there are many more important reasons to have an estate plan in place other than avoiding federal estate taxes.

 7. Death is not cheap: Lack of liquidity